mimurawil/angular_test/README.md

 `books-list.component` will load and show a simple list of books.

-- In this view, add a button ("Add Book")
 - While loading the data, display a simple message `loading...`
 - After loading the data, display the books list
 - When the user clicks on a title, the app will navigate to the details of the book